ghdl/ghdl/doc/using/Simulation.rst

 .. option:: --stop-delta<=N>

   Stop the simulation after `N` delta cycles in the same current time.
+The default is 5000.

   .. index:: display time